 The Lofoten Islands are also a fantastic place to go for a road trip in Norway.
 You have 230 km (142 miles) of road that offers some of the best sights in the country.

 You’ll find lots of fishing villages and small towns along the way, as well as white beaches.
 It’s a scenic area and one of the most unique places to visit in Norway.

 One thing to bear in mind is that if you visit during the winter, it will be dark.
 This will be great for seeing the northern lights, but not so great for everything else.

 If you plan on backpacking Norway, Trolltunga is one place you can’t leave off your list.
 Similar to Preikestolen, it’s a striking rock formation that is popular on Instagram.

-Trolltunga is a cliff that sticks out from a mountain which overlooks Lake Ringedalsvatnet.
+Trolltunga is a cliff that sticks out from a mountain that overlooks Lake Ringedalsvatnet.
 As might be obvious from the name, translated into English it means troll’s tongue.

 The hike to Trolltunga is no easy feat.
 It will take you a good 10 to 12 hours in total to get back to where you started from.
 You need to be in good shape to take this on.

 The hiking season runs from June to the end of August, attempting to do the hike outside of these months is risky.
 Unless you’re an experienced hiker, stick to the official guidance!

 Kjeragbolten is another one of Norway’s famous hikes.
 This time you’ll be treated to the sight of a boulder stuck in between the crevasse of a mountain.